adrolli/dotfiles/README.md

 - I made the switch from PHPStorm to VS Code because I love how fast and simple VS Code is.
 With my [Laravel and TALL-Stack Extension Pack for VS Code](https://github.com/adrolli/tallui-vscode) I do not miss a thing.
 - I chose [RapidAPI](https://paw.cloud/) (formerly Paw) instead of [Postman](https://www.postman.com/) because of curiosity.
 I do not need it very often and it just works a bit faster.
 - I installed Firefox and Edge for testing purposes.
 I plan to do the switch to Safari, but for now I stick with Google Chrome, because I am used to it.
+- After buying and watching the [Make VS Code Awesome Course](https://makevscodeawesome.com/) by Caleb Porzio, i decided to start with the [Palenight Theme](https://vscodethemes.com/e/whizkydee.material-palenight-theme/palenight-italic?language=javascript) for VS Code but stay on [Solarized Dark Theme (Patched)](https://iterm2colorschemes.com/) with iTerm2 (even if Palenight is available for iTerm).

 ## Todo